MHSRA and Jr. High 2018 - 2019 Membership Applications

 - Contestant Attire - NHSRA Rule book, page 27 (6.a.1.), Contestant parent, adults, helpers and assistants must wear western attire: western hat, long sleeved shirt (must be wrist length sleeved shirt, with collar and cuffs.
 No sweat shirts, T-shirts or pullover sweaters allowed), western boots, and western trousers at all time during a performance while in the following areas: the arenas, chute area, stock working areas.
 Any contestant in any seating area, whether competing or not.

 - Call Backs - Call backs are on Thursday after entry for a rodeo.
 Changes can be done at that time for the rodeo, or rodeos, that are being entered that week, or you can draw out of that rodeo.
 Online entries will receive a confirmation email.
 Keep that until after the rodeo.
-The pre-drawn rodeos will be on the website the Wednesday after entries for contestants to check to make sure entries are correct.
+The pre-drawn rodeos will be on the website Tuesday after phone entries for contestants to check to make sure entries are correct.
 If you do not call back your entry will stay as posted.
-Entries and call backs are recorded.

 - Turn Out Charge - A turn out charge of $10 per rodeo will be charged in addition to fees to that rodeo.
 Turn out charges must be paid before rodeoing again.